wurmlab/genomicscourse/2015/mapping_calling/map_call.md

 ## Viewing the results using IGV (Integrative Genome Viewer)

-In this part of the practical, we are going to use the software IGV to visualise the alignments we created and check some of the positions where variants were called.
+In this part of the practical, we are going to use the software IGV on our local computer to visualise the alignments we created and check some of the positions where variants were called.

-First, download the IGV software (you will need to give your register your email address).
+First, download the IGV software (you will need to register your email address).
 Unzip it to your desktop (or wherever you want it), and click it to open.
 If you can't click it, type, on a new terminal window:
 ```bash
 cd ~/Desktop/IGV_2_3_35/
 ./igv.sh